From the Wedding Aisle to the Commencement Stage: Couple Earns M.Ed. Hand-in-Hand

-At UL Lafayette杏吧专区檚 Summer 2023 Commencement, Kreig and Rekeisha Triggs walked off the stage and headed toward their seats, diplomas tucked under one arm, opposite hands locked together.
+At UL Lafayette杏吧专区檚 Summer 2023 Commencement, Kreig and Rekeisha Triggs walked off the stage, diplomas tucked under one arm, opposite hands locked together.
 They had just earned their M.Ed. in Educational Leadership degrees.

-This shared special moment was two years in the making and came after 14 years of marriage, but it all started due to an accident on Rekeisha杏吧专区檚 part, well before either of them had discovered their passion for teaching.
+The moment was two years in the making and came after 14 years of marriage.
+It all began with an accident on Rekeisha杏吧专区檚 part, well before either of them discovered their passion for teaching.

 杏吧专区淲e met back in 2000, when I was 16.
 I was with one of my girlfriends.
-We were in the car going to get some Sonic, and Kreig passed by in another vehicle with a friend of his,杏吧专区 says Rekeisha. 杏吧专区淚 thought he was someone else who I knew, so I reached over and tooted my friend杏吧专区檚 horn.
-I didn杏吧专区檛 think Kreig and the guy he was with would come back, but they doubled back around, and we exchanged numbers.杏吧专区
+We were in the car going to Sonic, and Kreig passed by in another vehicle with a friend of his,杏吧专区 says Rekeisha. 杏吧专区淚 thought he was someone else I knew, so I reached over and tooted my friend杏吧专区檚 horn.
+I didn杏吧专区檛 think Kreig and the guy would come back, but they doubled back around, and we exchanged numbers.杏吧专区

 Fast forward nine years, and they were saying, 杏吧专区淚 do,杏吧专区 with an adventure of shared professional growth awaiting them.